ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 We first need to obtain an atrophy state.
 To do that we give every simulant an atrophy propensity.
 This propensity determines at what percentile of the risk exposure distribution they are.
 To obtain the propensity, assign each simulant a random number using a uniform distribution between 0 and 1 ``np.random.uniform()``

 With the simulant's sex, age and atrophy propensity, use the tables above to figure out what atrophic state the propensity corresponds to and assign this to the simulant.
+If the propensity is < the proportion in the table, they are atrophic+.
 Update the simulant's atrophic state as they age through the simulation.

 :underline:`B. Obtain H. pylori status conditional upon age and atrophic state`